micharbet/CLE/doc/HOWTO.md

 context for your particular purpose.
 CLE is not transferred but the current .clerc-YOURNAME is re-used for switched session.

-- `scrn [-r]`
+- `scrn [-j] [session_name]`
-GNU screen requires this wrappaer mainly on remote sessions, where CLE is not deployed.
-As added value screen is started with newly generated configuration file .screenrc-$CLE_USER.
+GNU screen requires this wrappaer mainly on remote sessions, where CLE is not deployed and hooked into .bashrc.
+As added value screen is started with customized configuration file .screenrc-$CLE_USER.
 This configuration contains nice status line with list of currently running screens and allows to switch between them with simple shortcut Ctrl-Left/Right arrow.
-Also before starting the screen itself it check if there are sessions already running.
-Those are offered to join and cooperate in shared mode or alternatively you can take control over such sessions if you issue 'scrn -r'

-Remember, what is transferred from workstation is '.clerc' file.
-Configuration remains stored locally on machine and in separated file for each user.
-This allows to use different prompt settings on various accounts - this is another step to distinguish not only commands and their outputs but also servers by their prompt colours.
+Before start it checks if there are sessions already running or detached.
+Those are offered to join in cooperative mode (in fact it runs `screen -x`)

+This wrapper is ready to environments where there might be e.g. multiple administrators.
+If issued without arguments it checks if you already have opened and/or detached sessions and joins them if found.
+Otherwise it creates new one.
+Such new session is always named by following convence:

+    $PID.$TTY-CLE.$CLE_USER  e.g. '2785.pty3.mich'

+So again, CLE_USER is the key to find your session.
+You can run more sessions if you add session_name as parameter, then it will be named like e.g.
+'2785.pty3.mich-session_name' Check all this with `screen -ls`

+There is option '-j' use this to search and join other user's sessions to cooperate in multi-admin environments.
+The parameter 'session_name' in this case narrows down searching but doesn't create new session.
+Using option `-j` you are searching through all screen session, not only those invoked with CLE.

 ## Alias management